 In MDS, business rules are declarative expressions that govern the conduct of business processes.
 These expressions are compiled into stored procedures that perform the task of validating the data.
 The area of the Master Data Manager web application used for business rules was created to empower business users to write relatively complex business rules without knowledge of Transact-SQL.

 Business rules are IF…THEN statements.
-IF certain conditions evaluate to true, THEN perform specific actions.
+IF certain conditions evaluate to be true, THEN perform specific actions.
 Conditions can be combined using either AND or OR logical operators.
 These operators can be used to create extremely complex business rules.
 You can use as many as seven levels for complex conditioning.

 Business rules are always applied to attribute values.
 For example, if an attribute value is blank, you might want to send an e-mail to notify someone or set the value to Pending.
 Or you might want to update the value of one attribute based on the value of another attribute.
 Because business rules are applied to attribute values, you should determine which attributes you’re going to work with before you start creating rules.
 Each time you create a rule, you must select the model, entity, and type of member that contains the attribute you’re looking for.